ISI-apex/casper-utils/README.md

  * `dev-python/randomgen`: versions `>=1.18` are masked, continue with
    installing `1.16.x`

+After the emerge finishes, exit and re-enter the prefix, for any updated config files that set environment variables to be re-applied.

 #### On Summit

 Follow the instructions for Generic Linux host above, on a login machine.